leandroberetta/mimik/README.md

 # Mimik

-Simple application to simulate being a microservice in a mesh.
+Simple application to simulate being a service in a mesh.

 ## Usage